Photographic Hides for Photography & Filming Red Kites

 Admission to the Gateway hide is £15.00/person.
 Please bring your receipt with you.

-With this addition there is a complete line of hides so nowhere for the birds to see humans walking by.
 The image shows the window area.
 This gives a major advantage for large lenses and film cameras.

 Steve Plume has used the Gateway – see his images on flikr.